 Unfortunately, the guy who has this magical sexual touch is not always attached to the man that we envision (minus the mind-blowing sex) spending the rest of our lives with.
-Let's keep it real ladies, convincing ourselves to not get sidetrack on our journey to finding love (and what we genuinely want in a man) can be extremely hard when we come across mind-blowing dick.
+Convincing ourselves to not get sidetracked on our journey to finding love (and what we genuinely want in a man) can be extremely hard when we come across mind-blowing dick.

 Letting go of incredible sex can be difficult to do.

-Once we feel such intense sexual chemistry, the need to continue feeling this (aka him) can be addicting to the point that we forget all logic and forgo our non-negotiable.
+Once we feel such intense sexual chemistry, the need to continue feeling this (aka him) can be addicting to the point that we forget all logic and forgo our non-negotiables.

 Sex has a funny way of convincing us that all the warm and fuzzy feelings we are experiencing is love.
-Don't get it twisted, those feelings are usually lust.
-The evil thing about lust, it will cause us to stay in a relationship not entirely healthy for us.
+Don't get it twisted though, those feelings are usually lust.
+The evil thing about lust is that it will cause us to stay in a relationship not entirely healthy for us.
 Yikes!

 I dated a guy who was fantastic in the bedroom, but subpar in a committed relationship.